dashpay/docs/docs/user/masternodes/setup-hpmn.rst

     "IsFailed": false
   }

-Continue with the next step to construct the ProTx transaction required to enable your masternode.
+Continue with the :ref:`Registration step <register-hpmn>` to setup the collateral, keys and construct the ProTx transaction required to enable your masternode.

 .. _register-hpmn: